-- a.
-The area adjoining the road frontage of all sites shallcontain landscaping be landscaped in accordance with the following standards: - i.
+- i.
+The area adjoining the road frontage of all sites shall contain landscaping in accordance with the following standards: - i.
 Minimum width 1.5 metres - ii.
-Minimum density of tree planting 1 tree for every 10 metres of road frontage or part thereof, evenly spaced. - b.
-On sites adjoining a residential zone, trees shall be planted adjacent to the shared internal boundary at a ratio of at least 1 tree for every 10 metres of the boundary or part thereof, with the trees evenly spaced along that boundary. - c.
-1 tree shall be planted for every 5 car parking spaces within any car parking area and along any pedestrian routes. - e.
-All landscaping / trees required for these rules shall be in accordance with the provisions in Appendix 6.11.6 of Chapter 6.
+Minimum density of tree planting 1 tree for every 10 metres of road frontage or part thereof, evenly spaced. - ii.
+On sites adjoining a residential zone, trees shall be planted adjacent to the shared internal boundary at a ratio of at least 1 tree for every 10 metres of the boundary or part thereof, with the trees evenly spaced along that boundary. - iii.
+1 tree shall be planted for every 5 car parking spaces within any car parking area and along any pedestrian routes. - iv.
+All landscaping / trees required for these rules shall be in accordance with the provisions in Appendix 6.11.6 of Chapter 6. - b.
+Any application arising from clauses a(i) and (a)(iii) of this rule shall not be publicly or limited notified.